Kirk Ella: Geography

 Kirk Ella is primarily residential, but has a few shops.
 Modern Kirk Ella is contiguous with the suburbs of Willerby to the north; and Anlaby to the east; the village of West Ella is to the west, separated by a golf course; to the south is Hessle separated by under 1 km of fields.

 The village skirts the foothills of the Yorkshire Wolds to the west, and rises from around 10 to 40 m above sea level east to west.
 Housing stock is affluent, much of it detached or semi detached, with large back gardens; street layouts are irregular, curved, with no main roads passing through the village.
 Much of the housing development is to the south-east of the original village centre, and church.
 An area of Kirk Ella including the church, Church Lane, and parts of Packman Lane and Godmans Lane has been designated a conservation area (since 1974), mainly due to its interesting and varied housing stock.
 The large gardens in much of the village contribute to a wide variety of native and non-native trees and bushes, and thriving wildlife.

-Kirk Ella lies within the Parliamentary constituency of Haltemprice and Howden.
+Kirk Ella lies within the Parliamentary constituency of Kingston upon Hull West and Haltemprice.